luxueyin/MIRACL_pipeline/README.md

 download_sample_data
 ```

-For our purposes, we have downloaded Mode 2 data and retrived the entire file after the zip file was done downloading
+For our purposes, we have downloaded Mode 2 data and retrived the entire file after the zip file was done downloading.

-## Step 6: Data analysis
+## Data analyses (Segementation and Registration Combined)

+AI-based Cartography of Ensembles (ACE) pipeline highlights:

+> 1. Cutting-edge vision transformer and CNN-based DL architectures trained on very large LSFM datasets (refer to example section) to map brain-wide local/laminar neuronal activity.
+> 2. Optimized cluster-wise statistical analysis with a threshold-free enhancement approach to chart subpopulation-specific effects at the laminar and local level, without restricting the analysis to atlas-defined regions (refer to example section).
+> 3. Modules for providing DL model uncertainty estimates and fine-tuning.
+> 4. Interface with MIRACL registration.
+> 5. Ability to map the connectivity between clusters of activations.